 Nothing in this constitution prevents the association from pursuing its charitable objects through the application of income or property or distributing its funds to any persons contemplated by the objects in rule 3.1(a).

+No part of the income or property of the association will be paid or transferred directly or indirectly, by way of a dividend, bonus or otherwise to any member of the association.

 Classes of members